ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

     - STLb: binary STL  (__preferred mesh format__)
     - __GeoTiff__: while all formats also store the raster used for making the mesh files in the zip file as a GeoTiff, this option ONLY stores the GeoTiff.
 This is much, much faster and permits downloading  much larger areas without running into the server limit.
 Note that this will save a projected raster (unless unprojected is true) at the equivalent of the printres resolution (which can be set to the source resolution with -1) but will ignore all other settings, such as z-scale, etc.

  * `ntilesx`:       Divide the x axis evenly among this many tiles.
 This is useful if the area being printed would be too large to fit in the printer's bed.
  * `ntilesy`: See `ntilesx`, above.

  * `tilewidth`: The width of a tile in mm, tile height will be calculated from the aspect ratio of your area.

  * `printres`:  (in mm) Should be set to the nozzle size of your printer typically around the diameter of the nozzle (~0.4 mm).
 This and the tile width determines the resampled resolution of the DEM raster that is the basis of the mesh.
 Setting this to significantly smaller than your nozzle size is not advised:

- __Example__: if you want your tile to be 80 mm wide and were to set your printres to 0.4 mm, the DEM raster will be re-sampled from its original resolution to the equivalent of 200 cells.
+    - __Example__: if you want your tile to be 80 mm wide and were to set your printres to 0.4 mm, the DEM raster will be re-sampled from its original resolution to the equivalent of 200 cells.
 If the tile's area is 2000 m wide in reality, each cell would cover 10 m, which is about the original resolution of the DEM source (for NED).
     It would be silly to ask for a resolution below the original 10m DEM resolution by lowering printres to less than 0.4.
 This would simple oversample the requested geotiff, resulting in no increase in detail at the cost of longer processing and larger files.
 You can set printres to be whatever the original (source) resolution of the DEM is by setting it to -1 (i.e. 10 m in this example).
 However, with a 0.4 mm nozzle this only makes sense if your area is more than 80 mm wide otherwise you're again only wasting time and disk space.

  * `tile_centered`:  default: false
-    - false: All tiles are offset so they all "fit together" when they all are loaded into a 3D viewer, such as Meshlab
+    - false: All tiles are offset so they all "fit together" when they all are loaded into a 3D viewer, such as Meshlab or Meshmixer.
-    - true:  each tile is centered around 0/0
+    - true:  each tile is centered around 0/0.
+This means they will all overlap in a 3D viewer but each tile is already centered on the buildplate, ready to be printed separately.

- * `zip_file_name`: default: "terrain" Prefix of output filename. (.zip is added)
+ * `zip_file_name`: default: "terrain" Prefix of the output filename for stand-alone. (.zip is added)

  * `zscale`: default: 1.0 .
 Vertical exaggeration versus horizontal units.

  * `CPU_cores_to_use`: Number of CPU cores (processes) to use.
+    - 0: use all available cores, which will improve multi-tile processing times but has no effect for single tile processing.
-0 means: use all available cores, null does not use multiprocessing, which is useful when running the code in a Debugger.
+    - null: forces use of only a single core, even for multiple tiles, which is useful when running the multi-tile code in a Debugger.

  * `max_cells_for_memory_only`: default: 1000000 .
 If the number of raster cells to be processed is bigger than this number, temp files are used in the later stages of processing.
 This is slower but less memory intensive than assembling the entire zip file in memory alone.
 If your machine runs out of memory, lowering this may help.